-Gest has been on the faculties of Case Western Reserve University and Washington University.
-He has been a visiting researcher at the California Institute of Technology, Dartmouth Medical School, Stanford University, Oxford University, Tokyo University, and UCLA.
-Professor Gest has been a Guggenheim Fellow twice and has served on a number of advisory committees of the US Government.
+Gest was on the faculties of Case Western Reserve University and Washington University.
+He was a visiting researcher at the California Institute of Technology, Dartmouth Medical School, Stanford University, Oxford University, Tokyo University, and UCLA.
+Professor Gest was a Guggenheim Fellow twice and served on a number of advisory committees of the US Government.
 He is widely recognized for his research on microbial physiology and metabolism, especially with photosynthetic bacteria.
-Gest is a Fellow of the American Association for the Advancement of Science, American Society for Microbiology, American Academy of Microbiology, and the American Academy of Arts and Sciences.
+Gest was a Fellow of the American Association for the Advancement of Science, American Society for Microbiology, American Academy of Microbiology, and the American Academy of Arts and Sciences.